Consent Preferences

 Frequency Electronics: From Voyager To The Space Economy

 Since 1961, Frequency Electronics' precision timing instruments have kept the Voyager and Apollo missions, as well as over 1,000 satellites, synchronized with Earth.
-With an expected increase in commercial satellites, lunar bases, and UAVs, demand for FEIM's atomic clocks is expected to surge.
+With an expected increase in commercial satellites and UAVs, demand for FEIM's atomic clocks is expected to surge.

 Frequency Electronics: From Voyager To The Space Economy